k-wheeler/NEFI_pheno/README.md

 ## Note

 This is archival research code.
-For current work, see [chlorophyllCycling](https://github.com/k-wheeler/chlorophyllCycling) and [PNW_LULC](https://github.com/k-wheeler/PNW_LULC).

 ## License